MattFlower/organized/README.md

 # What's New?

+* 0.6.3 (Release 2017-03-23)
+  * Implemented syntax coloring for todo priorities
+  * Todo Items are now sorted according to priority.
+(Default priority is "C", range is A-E)
+  * Added keystrokes option-shift-up and option-shift-down to change priority of current item.
+These should be alt-shift-up and alt-shift-down on windows.
+  * Priority items in todo items
+  * Added syntax highlighting for deadlines
+  * Added keystrokes (ctrl-i d) to add a deadline.
+Existing "insert date" functionality has been remapped to (ctrl-i /)
+  * Deadlines are treated like schedule items (for now) in agendas
 * 0.6.2 (Released 2017-03-22)
   * Archive used to only archive the current subtree and it ignored selections.
 Now it archives the entire selection too, even if it is multiple subtrees.